HBM/md-components/README.md

 ## Installation

-NodeJS > 6 is required for building the examples and running the tests.
+NodeJS >= 6 is required for automatically installing all peer dependecies.

 ```bash
 $ npm install --save md-components